dillardkc/map-creator-pyt/README.md

     ![newmapno](images/newmapno.png)

-6. With at least one GPIN, the map scale, and the map type set in the tool parameters, click Run.
+6. With at least one parcel GPIN, the map scale, and the map type set in the tool parameters, click Run.
 The map frame will pan to the desired area and extent, and the dynamic text elements will update with the map title, ownership information, and magisterial district.

 7. If the map is ready for export, click the Share tab and select 'Export Layout'.